Enoch2k2/js-project-build-3-flex/NOTES.md

 * List meals to the meals the page

 ### Events
-Overall:
-I want to click the meals link and list the meals to the page.
+Overall: The user will click the meals page, let it populate and then be able to click on the order button to order a meal.
+When they click on the meal, it should show a number next to the checkout cart.

 3 question rule:
-When: On Page Load (aka: DOMContentLoaded) - x
+When: When the order button populates

-Cause: Click - x
+Cause: Click

-Effect: Change the header to Meal List and list out the meals inside of an unordered list as lis.
+Effect: If number isn't visible, we will unhide the counter showing the incremented number.